Updated August 6, 2020

 In addition to the typical predators that may come to mind, you also need to protect the turkeys in your care from rats.
 Rats can mortally injure turkeys by chewing on them as they sleep.
 Rats will likely be one of the biggest risks to your turkey residents, so be sure to take necessary precautions to deter them, such as keeping food in tightly sealed covered metal bins and cleaning up any spilled food.
 If the structure is insulated, it must be done in a way that prevents rodents from gaining access to the insulation, because rodents will make themselves a cozy home inside your insulated walls if they can!
 One way to do this is to sandwich sheet insulation with a layer of ¼-½” galvanized hardware cloth on either side to keep rodents from chewing it.
 This means an insulated wall will consist of the following layers: Plywood (or whatever material you want as the visible interior wall), galvanized hardware cloth, sheet insulation, another layer of galvanized hardware cloth, and then the exterior wall.
 If you opt against using this method or something similar, you will need to watch for breeches in the wall that allow rodents to get to the insulation.
 Never simply place exposed insulation against your wall or roof.

 Concrete, wood, and dirt are common types of flooring used in turkey living spaces.
 Concrete provides good protection from predators without the need for additional layers of protection; however, it must be slightly textured in order to provide adequate traction.
 Concrete that is too rough may cause damage to foot pads, but smooth concrete will be too slippery.
-Non-large breed turkeys, especially smaller hens, may do fine with a textured concrete floor and an appropriate amount of bedding, but for large breed turkeys, such as Broad Breasted Whites, this flooring may be too hard on their feet and joints and may not provide enough traction, especially for senior turkeys or those with mobility issues.
+A domesticated animal breed that has not been specifically engineered to grow as quickly as possible for the purpose of human consumption.
+In resources at The Open Sanctuary Project, "Heritage" breeds of turkeys, for instance, are "non-large breed", even if they are physically quite big. turkeys, especially smaller hens, may do fine with a textured concrete floor and an appropriate amount of bedding, but for Domesticated animal breeds that have been specifically engineered by humans to grow as large as possible, as quickly as possible, to the detriment of their health. turkeys, such as Broad Breasted Whites, this flooring may be too hard on their feet and joints and may not provide enough traction, especially for senior turkeys or those with mobility issues.
 The addition of rubber stall mats can help provide additional cushion and reduce the strain put on their already sensitive feet and joints.
 Be aware that stall mats must provide good traction, even when wet.
 It’s also important to keep in mind that stall mats can be cumbersome to move and can make living space cleaning more arduous.
 Wooden flooring, which comes with many prefabricated sheds, does not provide good traction, especially when wet, so for large breed turkeys, you’ll likely need to add stall mats.
 Wooden floors will warp and rot, leading to more maintenance over time.
 Dirt flooring, while the easiest on the feet and joints, will not protect against predators, especially those who dig, and therefore must be used in conjunction with other predator-proofing methods.
 A thick layer of dirt can be packed on top of a concrete floor or over galvanized hardware cloth, or it can be combined with concrete trenching, which should prevent digging predators from entering the structure.
 Dirt flooring is difficult to clean and disinfect and must be added to as it erodes.

 Regardless of the type of flooring used, turkeys will also need ample amounts of dry bedding.
 Straw and wood shavings are common types.
 The use of straw carries an increased risk of aspergillosis, so may not be appropriate depending on other environmental factors and your residents’ overall health.
 If you opt for wood shavings, look for “low dust” or “dust extracted” types.
 Aspen and pine wood shavings are popular options, and while we’ve talked to many sanctuaries that use pine shavings with no issues, be aware that there is conflicting research regarding whether or not pine shavings are entirely safe to use around birds.
 Cedar wood shavings should never be used because they can cause severe respiratory issues.